myquay/michael-mckenna.com/blog/content/post/2016/update-multiple-git-repositories-on-windows-at-once-using-powershell.md

-+++
-date = "2016-11-17T20:52:32+12:00"
+---
+publishDate: 2016-11-17T20:52:32+12:00
+title: Update multiple Git repositories on Windows at once using Powershell
-description = "Let's write the script - it's super simple.
-It's designed to be placed in the parent folder of your Git repositories." title = "Update multiple Git repositories on Windows at once using Powershell" url = "/update-multiple-git-repositories-on-windows-at-once-using-powershell" tags = ["guide", "git", "powershell"]
+summary: Let's write the script - it's super simple.
+It's designed to be placed in the parent folder of your Git repositories.
-+++
+url: /update-multiple-git-repositories-on-windows-at-once-using-powershell
+tags:
+    - guide
+    - powershell
+    - git
+---

 If you've got a bit of time there's plenty of guides on how to set up Git and Powershell but to make things simple we're just going to go ahead and download [GitHub Desktop](https://desktop.github.com/).
 Phil Haack did a pretty good job at convincing me that even though GitHub Desktop is a GUI app - [it's a great way to get the Git command line set up and kept up to date also](http://haacked.com/archive/2015/10/29/git-shell/).
 In-fact that single blog post made the whole process ridiculously straight forward.